 Blood clots

 Blood clots are a possible side effect of taking Doptelet.
 The drug stimulates your bone marrow to make more platelets (a type of blood cell that helps your blood clot).
-However, if Doptelet makes your platelet count rise too much, this may increase your risk for getting a serious blood clot inside one of your blood vessels.
+However, if Doptelet makes your platelet count rise too much, this may increase your risk of getting a serious blood clot inside one of your blood vessels.
 These types of blood clots can include:

-When you start taking Doptelet, you’ll have a blood test done each week so your doctor can check your platelet count.
+When you start taking Doptelet, you’ll have a blood test each week so your doctor can check your platelet count.
 Your doctor will adjust your Doptelet dosage as needed to make sure your platelet count doesn’t get too high.
 Once your platelet counts and Doptelet dose are stable, your doctor will check your platelet count each month.

 Symptoms of blood clots